astropy/astropy-APEs/APE8.rst

-This document and APE grew out of discussion at the April 2015 Lorentz Center meeting on Python in Astronomy, prompted both by meetings involving a substantial group from this community, of well as the addition of commenting capabilities to the Astropy Tutorials page.
+This document and APE grew out of discussion at the April 2015 Lorentz Center meeting on Python in Astronomy, prompted both by meetings involving a substantial group from this community, as well as the addition of commenting capabilities to the Astropy Tutorials page.
 We believe that our community has developed to the point that we should have a code of conduct specific to the Astropy project (and other projects of similar mind).
 This APE provides the